WBOS: Classic rock

+Bloomberg Radio

+On August 20, 2024, Beasley Media Group announced that Bloomberg Radio would take over operations of WBOS by a local marketing agreement, effective September 3 at 12 p.m., with the station branding as "Bloomberg 92.9 Boston".
+The classic rock format and Dave and Chuck the Freak concurrently moved to WRCA and WBOS-HD2.
+No on-air talent would transfer, however; Hardy reverted to co-hosting the morning show on WBZ-FM, while Adam 12 would join that program as executive producer.

 Owners

 WBOS was originally owned by Boston businessman Herbert Hoffman.
 In the 1980s, he sold it to Sconnix, which later sold it to Ackerley Media in 1988.
 The station was sold to Granum Communications in 1992, which merged with Infinity Broadcasting in 1996.
 In 1997, the station was traded to Greater Media.

 On July 19, 2016, Beasley Media Group announced it would acquire Greater Media and its 21 stations (including WBOS) for $240 million.
 The FCC approved the sale on October 6, 2016, and the sale closed on November 1, 2016.

 HD Radio

-WBOS broadcasts using the iBiquity HD Radio digital broadcasting system, and had an HD secondary channel called "The Coffee House," which launched in early 2006.
-This format consisted of "the acoustic, unplugged side of triple A" by using the "station's archive of live and in-studio performances," and emphasized "singer-songwriters, folk music and unplugged versions of songs by core WBOS artists."
+WBOS broadcasts using the iBiquity HD Radio digital broadcasting system, and had an HD secondary channel called "The Coffee House", which launched in early 2006.
+This format consisted of "the acoustic, unplugged side of triple A" by using the "station's archive of live and in-studio performances", and emphasized "singer-songwriters, folk music and unplugged versions of songs by core WBOS artists".

 The "Coffee House" format was later replaced with Radio You Boston, featuring content programmed by college-aged residents of the Boston area.
 It was later re-branded as Local 92.9, and featured local music artists from the Boston area.

 On July 3, 2017, Beasley announced that Bloomberg Radio programming would be moved from WXKS to sister WRCA, simulcast on a new FM translator W291CZ, and also carried on WBOS-HD2.
+Following the 2024 move of Bloomberg programming to WBOS's primary channel, WRCA and WBOS-HD2 inherited WBOS's classic rock programming.